-A well-designed site subconsciously leads site visitors exactly where you want them to go, all the way from the initial landing page to the checkout.
-It makes every step simple and intuitive, all while subtly selling your value proposition.
+If your site is well-designed, it can subconsciously lead your visitors exactly where you want them to go to, and help streamline the passage from your initial landing page right through to the checkout.
+By making every step intuitive and easy to follow, web design can help you to subtly sell your value proposition.

 1. Be age aware